The latest PR news from PRovoke Media, previously known as the Holmes Report.

 The following data is based on responses from a survey sent to this year's Influence 100, and where applicable, further analysis.
 Some percentages might not equal exactly 100% due to rounding.

-The representation of women in the Influence 100 continues to creep up, and this year we have an all-time high of 57 powerful women in global comms leadership roles, compared with 43 men.
-This upward trajectory builds on data from 2021, when 55 of representatives were female and 2020 when 54 were women.
-It’s hard to believe given this rise that in 2019, women were in the minority, with 47 female influencers listed.
+The representation of women in the Influence 100 continues to rise, and this year we have an all-time high of 61 powerful women in global comms leadership roles (up from 57% last year), compared with 39 men (compared to 43% last year).
+This upward trajectory has been building since 2020, when 54 were women.
+It’s hard to believe given this rise that in 2019, women were in the minority, with only 47 female influencers listed.

 We’re committed to increasing the visibility of Black and ethnic minority comms professionals, but we find this a challenge within the Influence 100 given that it prioritises the heads of communications and marketing functions.
 For that reason we do apply a certain amount of conscious bias towards representation, looking at a wider range of job titles than CMO or CCO.
 Not only does this make the Influence 100 more diverse, but it also reflects the evolution of the PR industry itself.

-Our categories focus on what the organisations our influencers work for actually do or sell, not how they do it or whether their audience is B2B or consumer.
-For example, we count Amazon as a retailer not a tech company, Uber a transport firm, and PayPal a financial services company.
+Our sector categories focus on what the organisations our influencers work for actually do or sell, not how they do it or whether their audience is B2B or consumer.
+For example, we count Amazon as a retailer, Grab as a transport company and PayPal as a financial services company.

 Our categories split out mainly consumer-facing brands, including putting FMCG (including fashion and beauty) and automotive together but separating out food and drink, and media and entertainment.
 Our ‘social and search’ category includes Google, Facebook and LinkedIn, rather than putting them in the technology cohort.
 While arguably practically every company is a technology company to some extent, our technology category is old-school: traditional hardware and software companies, plus telecoms and electronics.

-Perhaps unsurprisingly for a global influencer list, our communicators and marketers have been with their current companies on average for 8.2 years.
-This is a small slump on last year’s average of 8.8 years, and the departure of J&J’s worldwide VP, global corporate affairs and chief comms officer Michael Sneed after 39 years with the firm has affected the average tenure overall.
-With Sneed’s departure, the longest-serving influencers on our list include Masayoshi Shirayanagi, who has been with Toyota for 38 years; Conny Braams, who has notched up 31 years at Unilever; Jan Runau, who has been with Adidas for 30 years; and Bea Perez, who has worked at Coca-Cola for 28 years.
+Perhaps unsurprisingly for a global influencer list, our communicators and marketers have been with their current companies on average for 8.1 years – almost the same as last year, despite the changes to the line-up.
+The longest-serving influencers on our list include Masayoshi Shirayanagi, who has been with Toyota for 39 years; Conny Braams, who has notched up 32 years at Unilever (although she will be leaving this summer); Jan Runau, who has been with Adidas for 31 years; Joseph Evangelisti, who has been with JP Morgan Chase for 33 years; and Bea Perez, who has worked at Coca-Cola for 29 years.

-While almost all of our Influence 100 are educated to at least degree level, a small number have proved it’s possible to get to the top without a college or university education.
-Interestingly, last year just 2% of the list didn’t hold at least a first degree, and this year the number has crept up to 3%.
-Could the increasingly diverse skills required by the modern PR and communications role be taking more precedence than education and qualifications?
-Time will tell.
-There’s been movement at the very top of the educational pecking order too, as 40% of last year’s cohort held advanced degrees but this year, that figure has dropped significantly to 30.
-The number of entrants with a degree has jumped however from 58% to 67%.
+While almost all of our Influence 100 are educated to at least degree level, a small number have proved it’s possible to get to the top without a college or university education, with 2% (down from 3% last year) saying their highest formal qualification was “some college”.
+There’s been movement at the very top of the educational pecking order too, as 27%% of this year’s cohort held advanced degrees, down a little from 30% last year.
+The number of entrants with a first degree has jumped again, however, from 67 to 71%.

-In terms of subjects for study, there is a clear bias towards degrees focused on communications, English, journalism and political science, and international relations, marketing and politics are also well represented.
-There are a smattering of linguists among our cohort, with studies in Russian, Japanese, French and German represented, as well as a handful of pure scientists and engineers.
-History, drama and accountancy are also on the list, and several of our influencers also have a MBA or other business or management qualification.
+In terms of subjects for study, there is a clear bias towards degrees focused on communications, followed by political science/public policy and English literature; law and marketing are also well represented.
+There are several linguists among our cohort, with studies in Japanese, French and German represented, as well as a handful of pure scientists and economists.
+Psychology, sociology, sports management and accountancy are also on the list, and several of our influencers also have a MBA or other business or management qualification.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap